 - The grantor also names at least one beneficiary to receive assets from the trust.

-- The trustee is responsible for managing and disbursing trust property according to the instructions in the document.
+- The trustee is responsible for managing and disbursing trust assets according to the instructions in the document.

 - A revocable living trust becomes irrevocable upon the death of the grantor(s).